haarish04/Custom-CNN/README.md

 The dataset must be divided into train and test

-In the test folder, the folders must be named as 0,1,2.. and so on, based on the number of classes Map each class number to a class name in the "classes" variable
+In the train folder, the folders must be named as 0,1,2.. and so on, based on the number of classes Map each class number to a class name in the "classes" variable and store all images of one class in one numbered folder

 eg. animal recognition
 classes= {0:'cat',